 Are you sure you want to remove Visualizing Institutional Research Activity using Persistent Identifier Metadata as a favorite?

-Are you sure you want to remove NISO Webinar, Libraries and the Move to Transparency as a favorite?
+Are you sure you want to remove NISO Webinar, Building Diversity in the Workforce, November 14, 2018 as a favorite?

-Are you sure you want to remove NISO Change Management Webinar Series - Team Building - 11.18.20 as a favorite?
+Are you sure you want to remove NISO Two-Part Webinar, Part One - Using Analytics to Extract Value from the Library's Data as a favorite?

 You must be logged into your profile to use this feature.
 Please login or create a profile here.